 The festival will also premiere Kunle Afolayan’s Recall, Daniel Oriahi’s A Ghetto Love Story, and Ifeoma Chukwugo’s Phoenix Fury, while Showmax is set to showcase their new original series, Princess on a Hill.
 Additionally, the Nigerian premieres of TIFF-returnees The Legend of the Vagabond Queen of Lagos by Agbajowo and Freedom Way by Olalekan Afolabi are scheduled.

 Out-of-competition titles include Fiyin Gambo’s The Other Side of The Bridge and Tolu LordTanner’s The Artifact.
 See the full lineup of in-and-out-of-competition selections on their website.
+You can access our Must-See films at this year’s festival here.

 Short Films